MACC to host free Ki Ho‘alu Festival

-KAHULUI - One of Maui's favorite family events returns to the Maui Arts & Cultural Center on Sunday, June 22, with the 23rd annual Ki Ho'alu Festival in the A&B Amphitheater.
+KAHULUI – One of Maui’s favorite family events returns to the Maui Arts & Cultural Center on Sunday, June 23, when some of Hawaii’s best slack key guitar players come to perform at the annual Ki Ho’alu Festival in the A&B Amphitheater.

 Slack key has now become known as one of the world’s great acoustic guitar methods, especially since Hawaiian music was recognized as a category of its own in the Grammy Awards.